Quantum Phase diagrams and transitions for Chern topological insulators: Phase diagrams

 \subsection{Designing phase diagrams}

-Given an abstract phase diagram a realization is a family which has a degenerate locus and regions with different phases classified by the Chern number function $C_1$.
+\begin{definition} Given an abstract phase diagram, a realization is a family of Hamiltonians and ground states parameterized by $P$ which has the a degenerate locus $P_{\rm deg}$ and regions with different phases classified by the Chern number function $C_1$.
 This means that for $p\in P_0$, $C_1(p)$ is the first Chern number of a non--degenerate ground state.
-Designing a phase diagram means to pick an abstract phase diagram and realizing it.
+Designing a phase diagram means to pick an abstract phase diagram and realizing it. \end{definition}

-\begin{theorem} For any abstract phase diagram $PD$ and any 2D compact oriented Brillouin zone $\BZ$, there is a family of Hamiltonians parameterized by $P$ whose phase diagram is $PD$ which when on the wall between one domain with Chern number $d$ to another domain with Chern number $d'$ has at most $|d-d'|$ Dirac points.
+\begin{theorem} For any abstract phase diagram $PD$ and any 2D compact oriented Brillouin zone $\BZ$, there is a family of Hamiltonians parameterized by $P$ whose phase diagram is $PD$ which when on the wall between one domain with Chern number $d$ to another domain with Chern number $d'$ has $|d-d'|$ Dirac points.
 This gives an effective lower bound on the number of Dirac points, which is sharp for two band systems. \end{theorem}

 \begin{proof} We first reduce to the case that $\BZ=S^2$ by using the degree $1$ map $\pi$ obtained by collapsing the 1--skeleton of $\BZ$.